Reasons to choose Wilson Browne

 A cohabitation agreement will also make it clear what happens if it’s not a ‘happy ever after’ and the relationship breaks down.
 In simple terms, you agree ‘who gets what’.

-Without a cohabitation agreement, if there is a dispute about who own what, it could (and probably will) result in Court proceedings….a lengthy and potentially costly and emotionally draining experience.
+Without a cohabitation agreement, if there is a dispute about who owns what, it could (and probably will) result in Court proceedings….a lengthy and potentially costly and emotionally draining experience.
 On top of this, there’s also the chance that if you are unsuccessful in the dispute you could be required to pay for all of the legal costs of the other party.

 Cohabitation agreements also make matters clear if one of you were to pass away whilst cohabiting as it helps identify exactly what belongs to each person at the time of death (therefore avoiding potential disputes as to the deceased person’s Estate).
 Having a Will is also vitally important in ensuring this.

 Worried about the cost?